+PROCEDURES FOR GATHERING CRIME STATISTICS:

-Procedures for gathering crime statistics: The Director of Student Conduct and Conflict Resolution, in collaboration with the Directors of Public Safety and Environmental Health and Safety, is charged with the responsibility of collecting data, preparing the Annual Security and Fire Safety Report, and distributing the annual report.
-Questions about the report can be directed to the Director of Public Safety, Mark Porter (401) 254-3611 mporter@rwu.edu or the Director of Student Conduct and Conflict Resolution, Diana Proto (401) 254-3042 dproto@rwu.edu.
-Questions about the Fire Safety portion of this report can be directed to the Director of Environmental Health & Safety, Kathy Souza (401) 254-3494 ksouza@rwu.edu.
+The Director of Student Conduct and Conflict Resolution, in collaboration with the Directors of Public Safety and Environmental Health and Safety, are charged with the responsibility of collecting data, preparing the Annual Security and Fire Safety Report, and distributing the annual report.
+Questions about the report can be directed to the following administrators:

+- Mark Porter, Director of Public Safety: (401) 254-3667, mporter@rwu.edu; - Diana Proto, Director of Student Conduct and Conflict Resolution: (401) 254-3042, dproto@rwu.edu; - Kathy Souza, Director of Environmental Health and Safety: (401) 254-3494, ksouza@rwu.edu; and - Hannah Ilagan, Student Life Compliance Officer/Title IX & Title VI Investigator: (401) 254-3020, hilagan@rwu.edu.

 The Director of Student Conduct and Conflict Resolution completes an analysis of all crimes reported to the department.
-Crime statistics that occurred on or within RWU's Clery geography are gathered.
-The statistics can be found in Section XVII.
+Crime statistics that occurred on or within Roger Williams University's Clery geography are gathered.
+The statistics can be found in Sections XVIII through XX.
 Data is collected from the following:

-- Bristol Police Department
+- Bristol Police Department;

-- Portsmouth PoliceDepartment
+- Portsmouth Police Department;

-- Providence Police Department
+- Providence Police Department; and

-- RWUCampus Security Authorities
+- RWU Campus Security Authorities.

-RWU maintains a "Daily Crime Log" and a "Daily Fire Log" that record, by the date the crime or fire was reported to the Department of Public Safety (DPS) and the Department of Environmental Health and Safety (EHS), any crime or fire that occurred within its Clery geography.
+RWU maintains a "Daily Crime Log" and a "Daily Fire Log" that record, by the date the crime or fire was reported to the Department of Public Safety and the Department of Environmental Health and Safety, any crime or fire that occurred within its Clery geography.
 The crime log includes the nature, date, time, and general location of each crime; and the disposition of the complaint, if known.
-The purpose of these logs is to record criminal incidents, alleged criminal incidents and Clery category fires that are reported to DPS and EHS.
-RWU makes an entry or an addition to an entry to the log within two business days of the report of the information, unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
-RWU may withhold information if there is evidence that the release of the information would jeopardize an ongoing criminal investigation or the safety of an individual; cause a suspect to flee or evade detection; or result in the destruction of evidence.
-The daily crime and fire logs for the most recent 60 days are available for public inspection in the Department of Public Safety (daily crime log) and in the Department of Environmental Health and Safety (daily fire log) during regular business hours.
+The purpose of these logs is to record criminal incidents, alleged criminal incidents, and Clery category fires that are reported to DPS and EHS.
+RWU makes an entry or an addition to an entry to the log within two business days of the report of the information unless that disclosure is prohibited by law or would jeopardize the confidentiality of the victim.
+RWU may withhold information if there is evidence that the release of the information would jeopardize an ongoing criminal investigation or the safety of an individual, cause a suspect to flee or evade detection, or result in the destruction of evidence.
+The daily crime and fire logs for the most recent 60 days are available for public inspection in the Department of Public Safety (daily crime log) and the Department of Environmental Health and Safety (daily fire log) offices during regular business hours.
 Daily crime and fire logs older than 60 days are available for inspection within two business days of a request.

-CLERY GEOGRAPHY DEFINITIONS
+CLERY GEOGRAPHY DEFINITIONS:

-On-campus-defined as:
+• On-campus:

-- Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution to direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and - Any building or property that is within or reasonably contiguous to the area identified in paragraph (1) of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).
+- Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of, or in a manner related to, the institution's educational purposes, including residence halls; and - O Any building or property that is within or reasonably contiguous to the area identified in paragraph (1) of this definition, that is owned by the institution but controlled by another person, is frequently used by students, and supports institutional purposes (such as a food or other retail vendor).

-On-campus Student Housing Facility-defined as:
+On-campus Student Housing Facility:

-• For purposes of the Clery Act (as well as the HEA missing student notification and fire safety regulations), any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus is considered an on-campus student housing facility.
+Any student housing facility that is owned or controlled by the institution, or is located on property that is owned or controlled by the institution, and is within the reasonably contiguous geographic area that makes up the campus.

-Public Property-defined as:
+• Public Property: